McCarthy denies reports he’s leaving Congress – KION546

 By Melanie Zanona, Pamela Brown and Haley Talbot, CNN

-(CNN) — Former House Speaker Kevin McCarthy is denying reports that he is expected to step down from Congress before the end of his term – telling reporters on Friday that he still has “work to do,” though he has sent different signals in private conversations.
+(CNN) — Former House Speaker Kevin McCarthy is denying reports that he is expected to step down from Congress before the end of his term – telling reporters on Friday that he still has “work to do,” after sending signals in private conversations that he could step down early from Congress.

+“We are going to keep the majority.
+I am going to help the people I got here, and we are going to expand it further.”

-Earlier Friday, multiple sources familiar with McCarthy’s thinking told CNN that was expected to step down before the end of his term.
+Earlier Friday, multiple sources familiar with McCarthy’s thinking told CNN that he was expected to step down at some point after the House speaker’s election.
+And sources said McCarthy has been seriously considering the move.

+Pressed on whether he has considered stepping down early, he said, “I look at it every time I have to decide whether I am going to run for reelection or not.”

 House Republicans are still reeling after McCarthy was ousted from the speakership in a historic vote.
 Following the vote, McCarthy opted not to run again for the gavel, setting off a race for a new speaker.